Virgin Orbit's next launch

 The launch window for Virgin Orbit’s next mission to space is open and for the first time ever you can watch it live.

 This mission comes after a successful flight into orbit earlier this year.
-Cosmic Girl, Virgin Orbit’s adapted Virgin Atlantic 747, soared to 30,000ft to launch the Virgin LauncherOne rocket, which took off from under its wing, delivering satellites into orbit.
+Cosmic Girl, Virgin Orbit’s adapted Virgin Atlantic 747 carrier aircraft, soared to 30,000ft to launch the Virgin LauncherOne rocket, which took off from under its wing, delivering satellites into orbit.

 This mission is called Tubular Bells, Part One, in homage to Virgin’s musical roots and Mike Oldfield’s classic Virgin Records album.